fisherro/colang/spec.md

 Eventually, I plan to transition to a more EcmaScript-style syntax.
 For now, however, I'm using S-expressions.

+## Spec notation

+In this spec...

+* All upper-case identifiers represent a placeholder
+* Identifiers followed by `...` means "zero or more"

 ## Defining routines

 `(define (NAME PARAMS...)
 BODY)`